GregPetropoulos/expo-auth-template/Readme.md

-# Google Authentication Template For A Expo Manage React Native project
+# Google & Apple Authentication Template For A Expo Manage React Native project

-### Configuring a basic app login template with Google's firebase for Android and iOS apps and development build for devices and simulators/emulators
+### Configuring a basic app login template with Google's firebase for Android and iOS apps and development build for devices and simulators/emulators.
+Use-Hook-Form and Yup used for validation and with Context API handling the state management.

 ### Table of Contents